-Material Weakness Internal Control over Financial Reporting Lack of Segregation of Duties
+Material Weakness Internal Control Over Financial Reporting Lack of Segregation of Duties

-2017-003 Condition: There is a lack of segregation of duties and monitoring related to various accounting functions.
+2018-003 Condition: There is a lack of segregation of duties and monitoring related to various accounting functions.
 Staff are performing incompatible functions with little oversight or review.

 Criteria: Duties should be properly segregated between staff to ensure custody of assets and accounting for assets are not performed by the same person.
-Reconciliations should be performed timely and they should be documented.
-In addition, qualified personnel should review all reconciliations, journal entries, and related supporting documents.